Survey of Household Spending (SHS)

 A number of edits are also carried out on the diary data when the diaries are received at Head Office and throughout the capture and coding steps.
 For example, checks are carried out to ensure that the start and end dates of the reference period of the diary are indicated, that the reported expenditures were made during the specified reference period, and that there are no items that appear in both the data recorded in the diary and the receipts provided by the respondent.
 After validation, capture and coding, quality control procedures are applied.
 A sample of diaries is selected and completely rechecked to ensure that the diaries were captured and coded as specified in the procedures.

 To solve problems of missing or invalid information in interview questions, donor imputation by the nearest neighbour method is generally used.
 Data from another respondent with similar characteristics (the donor) are used to impute.
 The imputation is done on one group of variables at a time, with the groups formed on the basis of the relationships among the variables.
 The characteristics used to identify the donor are selected such that they are correlated with the variables to be imputed.
 Household income, dwelling type and number of adults and children are commonly used characteristics.
-For operational reasons, the income information from personal income tax returns is not available in time for imputation of the survey data.
-Consequently, the household income used for imputation is taken from an additional question on total household income that is asked during the interview exclusively for the purpose of data imputation.
+The household income used for imputation is taken from the personal income tax data.
+The incomes of all household members aged 16 and over on December 31st of the calendar year preceding the survey are summed to derive household income.

 Donor imputation is also used when information is missing from the daily expenditure diary.
 A respondent may have reported a particular expenditure item without its cost or given the total amount spent (on groceries, for example) without listing the individual items.
 Imputation is also used to enhance the level of detail in coding the items reported.
 For example, the information provided by the respondent may simply indicate that a bakery product was purchased, but a more detailed code is required to meet the survey's needs.
 In this case, donor imputation is used to impute the type of bakery product (bread, crackers, cookies, cakes and other pastries, etc.).
 Diary imputation is carried out at the reported item level, and the characteristics most often used to identify the donor are cost, available partial code, household income and household size.
 Imputation is done by province and quarter to control for provincial differences and seasonality of expenditures.

 The estimation of population characteristics from a sample survey is based on the premise that each sampled household represents a certain number of other households in addition to itself.
+This number is referred to as the survey weight, and the weighting process involves computing the weight assigned to each household. he estimation of population characteristics from a sample survey is based on the premise that each sampled household represents a certain number of other households in addition to itself.
 This number is referred to as the survey weight, and the weighting process involves computing the weight assigned to each household.
 There are a number of steps in that process.

 First, each household is given an initial weight equal to the inverse of its selection probability.
-Since only 50% of the households need to complete a dairy, different weights are computed for the interview questionnaire and the diary.
-A few adjustments are later applied to the interview weights and the dairy weights.
+A few adjustments are later applied to the interview weights and the diary weights.

 The diary weights are also subject to a series of adjustments.
 A first factor adjusts for the nonresponse to the questionnaire.
 A second factor compensates for households that respond to the questionnaire but refuse to complete the diary.
-The weights are also adjusted to demographic estimates in a manner similar to that used for the interview weights (except no quarterly adjustments are made).
-The diary weights are finally calibrated to the estimated number of households per income group by province calculated from the interview data.
-The adjustment to the interview estimates ensures that the weighted income distribution of diary-respondent households is consistent with the weighted income distribution of interview-respondent households.
+The weights are also adjusted to demographic estimates in a manner similar to that used for the interview.

 When all processing and estimation steps are complete, the data are compared with other data sources such as the Census, administrative sources and other Statistics Canada surveys.
 The estimates are also compared with the previous year's estimates.